Local Node Differential Privacy: Separating Degrees-Only and Unrestricted Noninteractive LNDP

-\paragraph{Overview of \cref{alg:star-vs-reg}.} We use \Cref{alg:star-vs-reg} for distinguishing starpartite graphs from regular graphs.
-The idea of the algorithm is as follows: Given an input graph $G$, we start by using public randomness to randomly select $s$ multisets $S_1, \ldots, S_s$ each containing $\frac n t$ elements drawn uniformly at random with replacement from $[n]$.
-Here, $s$ is an integer parameter to be set later.
+\paragraph{Overview of \cref{alg:star-vs-reg}.} \Cref{alg:star-vs-reg} distinguishes starpartite graphs from regular graphs as follows.
+Given an input graph $G$, we use public randomness to sample $s$ multisets $S_1,\ldots,S_s$, each containing $\frac{n}{t}$ elements drawn independently and uniformly with replacement from $[n]$, where $s$ is a parameter set later.